Benefits of an Enterprise Data Warehouse

 Before we explore the benefits of an enterprise data warehouse, it is helpful to acknowledge how inefficient internal processes can be without one.

-“From a bottom-line perspective, the operational costs are detrimental,” Alex Fan, Vice President of Financial Services at Saxony Partners said.
+“From a bottom-line perspective, the operational costs are detrimental,” said Michael Martin, Vice President of the Financial Services practice at Saxony Partners.

 “You’ve got people hunting and pecking for their data and manually creating reports.
 It introduces inevitable human error and kills efficiency.
 You’ll be both slower and more inaccurate.
 You also have to consider lost opportunity costs because you could be better using the time to serve customers or market to customers.”